Mediatrix of all graces: Proposal for dogmatic definition

 In 1896, French Jesuit priest René-Marie de la Broise interpreted Pope Leo XIII's papal encyclical Octobri mense as teaching that all graces from Jesus Christ are imparted through Mary.
 Broise proposed that the pontiff should make a dogmatic definition about the role of Mary in the distribution of all graces, but did not require that it be in the form of declaring her to be the mediatrix of all graces.

 In the Catholic Church there are many levels of teaching, the highest of which is a dogmatic teaching.
 There are also definitive teachings that have not been declared as dogmas.

+Pope Pius XI appointed three theological commissions, which issued favourable opinions on the formulation of Mary's universal mediation.

+From her divine motherhood they derived her role as mother of the sons of God and, therefore, as Mediatrix of all graces.

 In 1928, the encyclical Miserentissimus Redemptor of Pope Pius XI prayed the Virgin Mary as "the advocate of sinners, and the minister and mediatress of grace."

-In modern times, the Society of Saint Pius X has continued to advocate for the Marian title of Mediatrix of all graces.

 Celebration in Belgium

-In Belgium eight years later, Redemptorist priest François Xavier Godts wrote a book, De definibilitate mediationis universalis Deiparae (“On the definability of the universal mediation of the Mother of God”), proposing precisely that it be defined that Mary is Mediatrix of all graces.
+In Belgium in 1918, Redemptorist priest François Xavier Godts wrote a book, De definibilitate mediationis universalis Deiparae (“On the definability of the universal mediation of the Mother of God”), proposing precisely that it be defined that Mary is Mediatrix of all graces.
 In April 1921, Désiré-Joseph Mercier, Cardinal Archbishop of Mechelen, Belgium wrote to his brother bishops in support of this.

 In response to petitions from Belgium, including one signed by all its bishops, the Holy See approved in 1921 an annual celebration in that country of a feast day of Mary Mediatrix of All Graces.
 In printings of the Roman Missal from that date until 1961, the Mass of Mary Mediatrix of All Graces was found in the appendix Missae pro aliquibus locis (Masses for Some Places), but not in the General Roman Calendar for use wherever the Roman Rite is celebrated.
 Other Masses authorized for celebration in different places on the same day 31 May were those of the Blessed Virgin Mary Queen of All Saints and Mother of Fair Love and Our Lady of the Sacred Heart of Jesus.
 The Belgian celebration has now been replaced by an optional memorial on 31 August of The Virgin Mary Mediatrix.